colisee/piccolo/README.md

 - [Run the piccolo system](#run-the-piccolo-system)

 # Introduction
-`piccolo` is a linux operating system based on the raspios-lite and aims at running personal cloud services on a [raspberry-pi](https://www.raspberrypi.org/) device.
+`piccolo` is a linux operating system based on raspios-lite and aims at running personal cloud services on a [raspberry-pi](https://www.raspberrypi.org/) device.

 Compared to raspios-lite/pi-gen, `piccolo`:
 - Deactivates audio, bluetooth and wifi capabilities to reduce CPU and memory footprints